ndjinga/NNPWS/README.md

 + matplotlib (optional), required if '-DNNPWS_WITH_TESTS=ON' and '-DNNPWS_WITH_PYTHON=ON'.
   Used for curve plotting in Python tests.
 Package 'python-matplotlib' on Fedora and Ubuntu.
 + libTorch (optional), required if '-DNNPWS_WITH_LIBTORCH=ON'.
 Usefull for batch computation and GPU acceleration.
-  Package 'libtorch-dev' on Ubuntu 22.04, or download [here](https://download.pytorch.org/libtorch/nightly/cu128/libtorch-cxx11-abi-shared-with-deps-latest.zip).
-+ PyTorch library (optional).
-Package 'python3-torch' on Fedora or 'pip3 install torch' on Ubuntu.
+  Package 'libtorch-dev' on Ubuntu 22.04, or download [here](https://download.pytorch.org/libtorch/nightly/cu128/libtorch-cxx11-abi-shared-with-deps-latest.zip), or via PyTorch library (Package 'python3-torch' on Fedora or 'pip3 install torch' on Ubuntu).
-  Set '-DPyTORCH_ROOT_DIR=/path/to/pytorch/folder' to provide libTorch as a submodule of PyTorch.
+  Set '-DTORCH_INSTALL_PREFIX=/path/to/libtorch/folder' to help with the detection of libTorch.
 + Doxygen (optional), required if '-DNNPWS_WITH_DOCUMENTATION=ON'.
   Package 'doxygen' on Ubuntu and fedora.